r26D/elixir-rasa-action-server/README.md

 to work with this server. **The ServiceNow API has not been ported**.
 THis was mostly to validate how to work with the Rasa API from Elixir.

+To make it simple you can check out the fork of [helpdesk-assistant](https://github.com/r26D/helpdesk-assistant) and run it along side this app.

 ## Installation